-To utilize the LoadMaster server agent you will need the following:
+To utilize the LoadMaster server agent you must have the following:

-A LoadMaster installation, running at least LoadMaster version 3.1-57
+- A LoadMaster installation running at least LoadMaster version 5.1-74

 The LoadMaster Server Agent works by residing on a server and reporting back to the LoadMaster on how loaded the server is.
 The metrics used to determine the system's load are entirely configurable by the user.

 The first step is to choose where the agent will reside.
-The agent exists as a CGI program, and it must be somewhere within the webroot, available to the LoadMaster.
-The LoadMaster will retrieve the load value through an HTTP call, so it must exist in the webroot.
+The agent exists as a Common Gateway Interface (CGI) program and it must be somewhere within the webroot, available to the LoadMaster.
+The LoadMaster retrieves the load value through an HTTP call, so it must exist in the webroot.

 For instance, if the webroot is C:\Inetpub\wwwroot\site1\, then the agent could be placed in C:\Inetpub\wwwroot\site1\LMagent\.

 The two files required are LMperfagent.exe and LMperfagent-config.txt.
 They must be together in the same directory.
 There is also a file called LMperfagent-config.xls, which is a file you can edit in Microsoft Excel if you find that easier to work with.
-If you do edit it in Excel you must save the file as a text file (.txt) as the .xls file will not be read.
+If you do edit it in Excel, you must save the file as a text file (.txt) because the .xls file cannot be read.

-If you look at the configuration file (either the .txt file in a text editor, or the .xls file in a spreadsheet editor), you will see that each metric has its own line, and each line consists of five different fields.
+If you look at the configuration file (either the .txt file in a text editor or the .xls file in a spreadsheet editor), you can see that each metric has its own line and each line consists of five different fields:

-If the metric reported memory utilized, a value of 2048 MB of RAM would mean no RAM was being used, and the value reported would be 1.
-If the memory utilized shot up to 2048, then the value reported would be 101.
+If the metric reports memory utilized a value of 2048 MB of RAM means that no RAM is being used.
+The value reported in this case is 1.
+If the memory utilized shot up to 2048, then the value reported is 101.

-The fourth field is the hard limit value.
-Setting a value here will cause the agent to override all other metrics, and ignores their weights, and report a 100% loaded condition if this threshold is reached.
+- HARD LIMIT VALUE: Setting a value here causes the agent to override all other metrics and ignore their weights.
+The agent reports a 100% loaded condition if this threshold is reached.
 This could be used for CPU utilization.

-If you have CPU weighted to 50%, and you have disk I/O and pages per second each weighted at 25%, you can have a situation where disk I/O and pages per second are nearly at zero, but the CPU hits 100%.
-In that situation, the agent would report 50% utilization to the LoadMaster.
-If there is a hard limit set at 100 for CPU - if the CPU hit 100 the agent would report 101.
+If you have CPU weighted to 50% and you have disk I/O and pages per second each weighted at 25%, you can have a situation where disk I/O and pages per second are nearly at zero, but the CPU hits 100%.
+In that situation, the agent reports 50% utilization to the LoadMaster.
+If there is a hard limit set at 100 for CPU - if the CPU hit 100 the agent reports 101.

-And the fifth field is the metric itself.
-A list of available metrics can be found in the example configuration file.
+- COUNTER: The metric itself.
+A list of available metrics is in the example configuration file.
 Additional information is available in the README file.

-Once the files are in place, and the configuration is set (adjustments can be made later, of course), then IIS needs to be configured.
+After the files are in place and the configuration is set (adjustments can be made later, of course), then IIS must be configured.